How Does a Whole House Dehumidifier Work?

 While dehumidifiers remove moisture, humidifiers add moisture when the air is too dry.
 In some places, dry air can cause dry skin, nosebleeds, and static electricity.

-In Florida, most people need dehumidifiers more than humidifiers.
+In Illinois, most people need dehumidifiers more than humidifiers.
 But it’s all about balance.
 Some smart HVAC systems can control both to give you perfect indoor air quality year-round.

 Should You Get a Whole House Dehumidifier?